Voted Best State Websites for 2025 and 2026

 • LOíza: Transcriptions available.

-• MAYAGÜEZ: Transcriptions for Baptisms, PARROQUIA NUESTRA SEÑORA DE LA CANDELARIA CATEDRAL DE MAYAGÜEZ, PUERTO RICO, LIBRO 6A DE BAUTISMOS 1800-1802, Provided by Ivette Izquierdo, 2022.
+• MAYAGÜEZ: Transcriptions for Baptisms, PARROQUIA NUESTRA SEÑORA DE LA CANDELARIA CATEDRAL DE MAYAGÜEZ, PUERTO RICO, LIBRO 6A DE BAUTISMOS 1800-1802, provided by Ivette Izquierdo, 2022.

 Sources for Church Records and Indexes: